jwdevantier/ujira/README.md

 ## The motivation
 This project is spawned from the frustrations of working with JIRA with a less-than-optimal connection.
 JIRA is bloated.
-To load an issue page, some ~30+ requests are made in my base, 17+ of which are not cached, 16 of which can only be even initiated sometime after the initial request for a `batch.js` blob has completed.
+To load an issue page, some ~30+ requests are made in my case, 17+ of which are not cached, 16 of which can only be even initiated sometime after the initial request for a `batch.js` blob has completed.
 In anything less than the very best connection scenario, the experience degrades fast.

 ## What this does